Jonnius00/TaskManagementAPI/Docs/IMPLEMENTATION_PLAN_PART2.md

 ### Overview
 In this stage, you'll set up the Blazor project infrastructure, understand the API endpoints, and prepare your development environment.

-### Duration: 2-3 days

 ### Objectives
-- ✅ Create a new Blazor Server project within the solution
+- Create a new Blazor Server project within the solution
-- ✅ Review and document all API endpoints
+- Review and document all API endpoints
-- ✅ Understand JWT token flow and storage requirements
+- Understand JWT token flow and storage requirements
-- ✅ Set up project dependencies and configuration
+- Set up project dependencies and configuration
-- ✅ Create the foundation for API communication
+- Create the foundation for API communication

 ### Tasks